victoriamccray/mccr/tools/reliability-toolkit/README.md

 | ≥ 0.50 | Poor |
 | < 0.50 | Unacceptable |

-These descriptive labels are commonly used (George & Mallery, 2003), but interpretation should also consider the scale's length, purpose, target population, and the consequences of measurement error.
+These descriptive labels are commonly cited heuristic guidelines (George & Mallery, 2003), but interpretation should also consider the scale's length, purpose, target population, and the consequences of measurement error.

 ---